 Worldwide there is a trend towards an increased use of indicators to monitor development and track progress.
 Indicators quantify and simplify phenomena, and help us understand and make sense of complex realities.
 Indicators in this regard may be either qualitative or quantitative, and a combination of the two is often best.
 An evaluation is like a good story, it needs some (qualitative) anecdotal evidence to put the lesson in context, and some (quantitative) facts and figures that reinforce the message.

 Often people talk about logic models and theory of change processes interchangeably, Logic models – such as the ones above – connect programmatic activities to client or stakeholder outcomes.
 But a theory of change goes further, specifying how to create a range of conditions that help programmes deliver on the desired outcomes.
 These can include setting out the right kinds of partnerships, types of forums, particular kinds of technical assistance, and tools and processes that help people operate more collaboratively and be more results focused.

-With the broader monitoring and evaluation context there are a number of framings that will infuence the final approaches chosen.
+With the broader monitoring and evaluation context there are a number of framings that will influence the final approaches chosen.
 These are highlighted on different pages here.
 Different types of evaluations answer different questions.
-Other frameworks which can provide ideas as to the scale and levels of programme intensity to be considered by stakeholders.
-Within these overall frameworks more examples of different evaluation techniques that can be used can be found from the different approaches page.
+Related frameworks can provide ideas as to the scale and levels of programme intensity to be considered by stakeholders.
+Within these overall framings more examples of different evaluation techniques that can be used can be found from the different approaches page.

-Other related pages include links to guides on managing participation and improving facilitation.
+Other related site pages include links to guides on managing participation and improving facilitation.
 By fostering good participation in planning, monitoring and evaluation we can support empowerment, motivation and strengthened relationships.
-This can help in supporting innovative project and development approaches through social learning and adaptive management.
+This can help in supporting innovative project and development approaches through social learning, the improved use of indicators to monitor development and track progress, and adaptive management.